scala/scala3/docs/_docs/internals/exclusive-capabilities.md

 **Restriction:** A non-mutable type cannot be downcast by a pattern match to a mutable type.

+**Definition:** A class is _read_only_ if the following conditions are met:

+ 1. It does not extend any exclusive capabilities from its environment.
+ 2. It does not take parameters with exclusive capabilities.
+ 3. It does not contain mutable fields, or fields that take exclusive capabilities.

+**Restriction:** If a class or trait extends `Mutable` all its parent classes or traits must either extend `Mutable` or be read-only.

+The idea is that when we upcast a reference to a type extending `Mutable` to a type that does not extend `Mutable`, we cannot possibly call a method on this reference that uses an exclusive capability.
+Indeed, by the previous restriction this class must be a read-only class, which means that none of the code implemented in the class can access exclusive capabilities on its own.
+And we also cannot override any of the methods of this class with a method accessing exclusive capabilities, since such a method would have to be an update method and update methods are not allowed to override regular methods.

 **Example:**

 Consider trait `IterableOnce` from the standard library.